 You can also enjoy charcuterie, lunch, and dinner options with your wine at Forty Pearl.

 “Forty Pearl is basically a taste of the Leelanau Peninsula here in Grand Rapids,” explains Alivia Rutkowski, General Manager.
 “We have all Michigan wines from the Brengman Brothers and a few bottles from Bonobo Winery on the Old Mission Peninsula.”

 “The Brengmans have won a lot of awards for their wines,” she says.
 “They’re broad-spectrum, really good, full-bodied, and kind of a play on wines from the Bordeaux region.
 They hold up really well to French or Italian wines.”

 Late last year, Forty Pearl, which opened in 2017 as a wine tasting room, closed briefly and reopened, adding lunch and dinner options.
 The lunchtime sandwiches are made with bread from Nantucket Baking Company.
 “We have a really wide variety of foods, like fresh oysters, a wide range of charcuterie options, seafood, scallops, salmon, and a delicious filet,” says Rutkowski.
 “Our menu changes seasonally, so there’s always something new.”

 Besides wine, The Crushed Grape offers Michigan spirits and beers, fantastic cheeses, salamis, dips, and more.

 Photo Credit: Brian Craig for Experience Grand Rapids

 The Crushed Grape

-In addition to these fabulous stores, you’ll also want to check out local wineries.
-Stop by Kayla Rae Cellars in downtown Rockford to enjoy its wine bar and tasting room, as well as Robinette's Apple Haus & Winery on the north side of Grand Rapids.
-It’s well-known as an apple orchard, but its winery, which opened in 2006, serves flavorful wine made on site.
+Robinette's Apple Haus & Winery on the north side of Grand Rapids is well-known as an apple orchard, but its winery, which opened in 2006, serves flavorful wine made on-site.